William Willson > South Square > London, England > Lawyer Profile

 - Go to...

-Before becoming a barrister William was a journalist/documentary producer, specialising in the former Soviet Union, terrorism and the intelligence services.
+Before practicing at the Bar, William was a journalist/documentary producer, specialising in the former Soviet Union, terrorism and the intelligence services.
 His credits include the triple-BAFTA winning The Government Inspector.

 Chancery Bar Association, Commercial Bar Association, Insolvency Lawyers’ Association, INSOL International.